Melite (ancient city): Later history

 The Maltese Islands were incorporated into the Byzantine province of Sicily by 535.
-Melite remained the administrative centre of the island, but little is known about Byzantine period in the city.
-They might have built a retrenchment which reduced Melite to the size of present-day Mdina, one third of the size of the Punic-Roman city.
+Melite remained the administrative center of the island, but little is known about Byzantine period in the city.
+They might have built a retrenchment which reduced Melite to the size of present-day Mdina, one-third of the size of the Punico-Roman city.
 The retrenchment was probably built in around the 8th century to counter the increasing Muslim threat, although it might have been built later on in around the 11th century by the Arabs.
 Regardless when the retrenchment was built, the new walls were most likely built out of stones taken from demolished buildings of the ancient city.

 Melite was captured and destroyed by the Aghlabids in 870.
 According to Al-Himyarī, at the time the city was ruled by the Byzantine governor Amros (probably Ambrosios).
 The duration of the siege is not known, but it must have lasted for a couple of weeks or possibly some months.
 The Aghlabid force was led by an engineer Halaf al-Hādim, who lost his life in the fighting.
 A new wali, Sawāda Ibn Muḥammad, was then sent from Sicily to continue the siege.
 After some time, Melite fell to the invaders, and the inhabitants were massacred, the city was destroyed and its churches were looted.
 Marble from Melite's churches was used to build the castle of Sousse in modern-day Tunisia.

 According to Al-Himyarī's account, the island remained almost uninhabited until it was resettled in around 1048 or 1049 by a Muslim community and their slaves, who built a settlement called Medina on the site of Melite, making it "a finer place than it was before."
 The Byzantines attempted to retake the city in around 1053–54, but were repelled by the defenders.
 However, archaeological evidence suggests that the city was already a thriving Muslim settlement by the beginning of the 11th century, so Al-Himyarī's account might be unreliable in this aspect.

 The city of Medina, later called Mdina in Maltese, remained the capital city of Malta throughout the medieval period until 1530, when the Order of St. John established their seat in Birgu.
 The city was subsequently known as Città Vecchia (Old City) or Città Notabile (Noble City).
 It was extensively rebuilt over the centuries, with the last major building project occurring in 1720s, when its fortifications were upgraded and many public buildings were built.